Jalen Ramsey gets 5-year, $105 million extension from Rams

 The extension announced Wednesday includes $71.2 million, the most guaranteed money ever given to a defensive back, according to Ramsey’s agent, David Mulugheta.

-Ramsey will average $21 million per season, another record for a cornerback or safety.
+Ramsey will average $21 million per season, another record for a cornerback or safety, through 2025.
 Ramsey will make $13.7 million this season in the final year of his rookie contract.

+The deal is another massive commitment by the Rams, who have handed out the largest contracts in NFL history at the time for a quarterback (Jared Goff), a running back (Todd Gurley), any defensive player (Aaron Donald) and a defensive back in a major spending spree since July 2018.
+The Rams made the Super Bowl for the 2018 season but lost to New England.

 Los Angeles acquired Ramsey in a trade with Jacksonville midway through last season, giving up two first-round draft picks to secure one of the NFL’s elite cornerbacks.
-Ramsey had one interception in nine games with the Rams while earning his third straight Pro Bowl selection.
+Ramsey had one interception and four pass deflections in nine games with the Rams while earning his third straight Pro Bowl selection.

+Ramsey has only 10 career interceptions, and he has never been in the top 10 in interceptions during his four NFL seasons.
+That’s largely because quarterbacks stay away from his side of the field, and Ramsey is also a willing hitter with at least 50 tackles in each of his four NFL seasons.

-Ramsey’s first 3 1/2 years in Jacksonville were marked by acrimony between the player and the Jaguars, both over his contract and his concerns about the team’s direction.
-Ramsey has had none of those concerns with the Rams, who barely missed the playoffs last season while going 9-7.
+His first 3 1/2 years in Jacksonville were marked by acrimony between the player and the Jaguars, both over his contract and his concerns about the team’s direction.
+Ramsey famously showed up to Jaguars training camp last year in an armored bank truck to emphasize his desire for a massive contract extension.
+He’ll need somebody to drive that truck to the other coast now.

+Ramsey clearly has no concerns about the direction of the Rams, who barely missed the playoffs last season while going 9-7.
+Los Angeles general manager Les Snead is unafraid to pay elite talent, although it doesn’t always work out: He had to release Gurley in March before the star running back’s massive extension ever kicked in.

+Ramsey also had no doubt he had found a home in Los Angeles: He went shopping for lavish houses during an early episode of the current season of HBO’s “Hard Knocks,” and he called the day he was traded by Jacksonville “one of the best days of my life.”
+Ramsey also recently committed to donate $1 million to Purpose Preparatory Academy, a school in his native Nashville.

 The Rams open their season Sunday night against the Dallas Cowboys at SoFi Stadium, their new home.